 Duration

-How long are you willing to spend away at a pre-college summer program?
+How long are you willing to spend away from home at a pre-college summer program?
 Determine how long you will need to get other things done during the summer.
-For example, if you are in your summer of junior year going into your senior year, it would be smart to leave some time to wrap up studying for the SATs and ACTs and to start your college applications, your personal essay, and the supplements.
+For example, if you are going into your senior year, it would be a smart idea to leave yourself some extra time to study for the SATs and ACTs and to start your college applications.
+Students may have other responsibilities at home, too, that may limit how long they can be away from home.

 Key takeaways and moving forward